FearlessSwiftie/bspwm-config/README.md

-# bspwm-config
+# dotfiles
-Collection of my config files to easily configure bspwm on any computer
+personal dotfiles

+thanks to @SavoyRoad for inspiration on some files